- Why are baby teeth important?

 We strive to make each child’s first visit to the dentist a fun, positive start to a lifetime of healthy smiles.
-One of our caring team members will greet you and your child in the waiting room where there are games and toys to make your child comfortable.
+One of our caring team members will greet you and your child in the reception area where there is a TV and games to make your child comfortable.
 You will then be asked to accompany your child to a patient room.
 At this time, you and your child will be taught how to maintain a healthy smile, with brushing, flossing, and a good diet.
 Your child will also receive a dental cleaning with a fun- flavored toothpaste.
 X-Rays will be taken if they are indicated with our special “camera”.

-Dr. Kailes will then complete a comprehensive oral examination to evaluate your child’s bite, discuss any habits, tooth eruption, and check for dental decay (cavities).
-If any dental treatment is recommended, Dr. Kailes and her team will do their best to make sure you have a good understanding of your treatment options and our policies.
+Dr. Kailes, Dr. Staman, or Dr. Johnston will then complete a comprehensive oral examination to evaluate your child’s bite, discuss any habits, tooth eruption, and check for dental decay (cavities).
+If any dental treatment is recommended, Dr. Kailes, Dr. Staman, Dr. Johnston, and the team will do their best to make sure you have a good understanding of your treatment options.
 Your child will then receive a fluoride treatment and be rewarded for their first visit with a sticker and a token for our treasure tower.
 A “goodie” bag will be given to your child with a new toothbrush, floss, and other helpful information.

 Sure!
 Parents are always allowed in the back.
 During new patient exams, we encourage parents to get involved by learning about how their child can prevent decay with proper home care and diet.
 For all other visits, we ask that parents follow these guidelines so that we can develop a caring and trusting relationship with your child:

 One parent present at a time, If possible, avoid bringing very small siblings to the appointment.
-Please allow Dr. Kailes and her team to be the only ones giving your child instructions and explanations of procedures.
+Please allow Dr. Kailes, Dr. Staman, or Dr. Johnston (and their team) to be the only ones giving your child instructions and explanations of procedures.
 This helps us establish rapport and trust.
 You are welcome to offer words of praise and encouragement.
 Cell phones should be turned off.

 Crying is a normal reaction to almost any kind of anxiety in a young child.
 New experiences, strange people and places fit in that category for the very young.
 Please do not let your child’s occasional tears upset you as it is very common and we anticipate crying in some small children.
 The more relaxed we (parent and dental staff) are at that time, the sooner the child will overcome his/her anxiety.